Chronic bronchitis is caused by damage to the airways. That damage can be caused by:

 - Having asthma for a long time

 - Shortness of breath or difficulty breathing, especially after mild activity or exercise

 - Wheezing when breathing

 The doctor will ask about your symptoms and health history.
 They may also ask about smoking or where you have worked.
 The doctor may suspect chronic bronchitis if you cough often with no clear cause.
 A physical exam will be done.
 A lung function test may be done.
 It will show if there is a problem moving air through the lungs.

 Images of the lungs may be taken with:

 - Pulmonary function tests such as spirometry or peak flow monitor

 There is no cure for chronic bronchitis.
-Treatment may help to improve symptoms.
-The best way to reduce symptoms is to stop smoking.
+The goal of treatment is to help ease symptoms.
+The best way to help symptoms is to stop smoking.

 - Open the airways

 - Reduce swelling and mucus